satharasidinesh/TextClassification/README.md

 # TextClassification
-classifs comments into positives or negative using keras
+classifies text comments into positives or negative